A compendium of logarithmic corrections in AdS/CFT: Explicit KK supergravity examples

 \section{Explicit KK supergravity examples}

 We have just learned that AdS/CFT dictates that the sum over the spectrum of individual heat kernel coefficients $(c,b_1,b_2)$ must vanish as in~\eqref{eq:no-Cloc}.
 In this section, we will explicitly check this property by studying the logarithmic coefficient $C$ in the semi-classical expansion of the 4d Euclidean path integral \eqref{eq:sugra-saddle} in certain supergravity theories for which the KK spectrum is known.
+We will focus in the present section on supergravity theories with at least $\mathcal{N}=2$ supersymmetry.
+Generically, supersymmetry requires the presence of non-minimal couplings that enter the quadratic expansion of the action around an arbitrary background.
+Thus, it would seem that we cannot make use of the results we have obtained in Table~\ref{tab:coeffs} for minimally coupled fields.
+However, we can adapt a useful trick put forward in~\cite{Sen:2012kpz} in the context of asymptotically flat space-times to the AdS setting.
+Rather than repeating the trace computations in Appendix~\ref{App:coeffs} with non-minimal couplings, we will instead supersymmetrize the $C_{\text{local}}$ term~\eqref{eq:C-local} directly.
+To do so, we use the results of~\cite{Bobev:2021oku} to relate the four-derivative invariants controlling the fourth SdW coefficient.
+On any background of $\mathcal{N}=2$ minimal supergravity, this relation reads

+modulo terms that vanish using the equations of motion~\eqref{eom}.
+Here the subscript on the left-hand side denotes the supersymmetrization of the Weyl-squared density~\eqref{eq:W2}, see~\cite{Bobev:2021oku} for the explicit expression.
+The relation~\eqref{eq:tshirt} implies that the bulk part of the fourth SdW coefficient~\eqref{eq:a4-bulk} in all theories that can be expressed in an $\mathcal{N}=2$ language is straightforwardly supersymmetrized: